 Op-Ed: Anti-Speeding Technology Could Have Saved My Son

-Lori Markovitz shares how State Bill 1596 could have saved her son by requiring anti-speeding technology for motorists with records of reckless driving.
+Lori Markovitz shares how House Bill 1596 could have saved her son by requiring anti-speeding technology for motorists with records of reckless driving.
 The bill needs to pass the state Senate by Wednesday to avoid a cutoff and become law in Washington state.

 Jamie is a bald middle-aged man wearing a light brown coat.